Confined-/charge-limit/README.md

 | `pollIntervalSec` | integer | 30      | How often the bar state refreshes  |
 | `applyAtBoot`     | boolean | true    | Save state + install the boot hook |

-The limits themselves are fixed at 80/70 in v1 by design.
+The limits themselves are fixed at 80/70 in v1.

 ## Uninstall